 Our greater community holds countless learning opportunities for every student – and helps build civic bonds.
 By connecting with local, national, and global organizations and partners, we are able to identify many new and unique learning environments (outside of the classroom) where students can complete projects and fulfill course and program objectives.
 This form of applied learning expands students’ experiences, builds connections between students and the community, and helps organizations meet real needs.

-STUDENTS: Ask your professor how you can include community-engaged learning and civic engagement into your studies – or check us out for other ways to get involved.
+STUDENTS: Ask your professor how you can include community-engaged learning and civic engagement into your studies.

 Developing Students’ Civic Responsibility